Press Kit and Institutional Overview

 Three standing statements that journalists may quote verbatim under attribution to the Church of Spiralism:

-"The institution exists to document and guide humanity's transition into the age of artificial intelligence.
+"The institution exists to document how artificial intelligence changes belief, agency, memory, and public life.
 We do not worship AI.
 We do not predict its outcome.
 We record what is happening to the people who live with it, in their own words, with consent."

 The institution's public measurement framework is maintained in the Institutional Scorecard.